Château de la Motte: Resistance

-Chateau de la Motte was an arms depot for the Résistance, but its discovery by the Nazis brought an accusation of collaboration to the mayor of Joué-du-Plain.
-His assassination followed, possibly ordered by his brother.
-The events took place in and around the Chateau de la Motte.
+Chateau de la Motte was an arms depot for the Resistance, but its discovery by the Nazis led to local mayor Emile Buffon being accused of collaboration and assassinated.

-On the day of the mayor's assassination, 16 July, just before dawn, a German Messerschmitt 109 fighter smashed into the large pond at Château de la Motte.
-The pilot, Haibt Oswald, died immediately.
+On the day of the mayor's assassination, 16 July, just before dawn, a German Messerschmitt Bf 109 fighter crashed into the large pond at Château de la Motte, killing pilot Haibt Oswald.

-The crash illustrated the desperate situation the occupying army faced.
-Corporal Oswald was based near Chartres.
-He died along with two others shot down that day from his outnumbered and out-fueled group.
-Not only did he die on his first combat mission, but he probably had only four hours of total flying experience.
-German fuel shortages meant no fuel to practice; it was a costly on-the-job training.

 In that same dogfight, Canadian Michael O'Kelly was a casualty from Britain's Royal Air Force.
 He is the only Allied soldier in the graveyard at Écouché.

 The Allies under General George Patton approached from the south, but the German occupiers continued local oppression, by managing a withdrawal across the Rhine to mount a final defense.

 After finding the arms depot, the Germans occupied the chateau with soldiers living in the farmhouse and officers in the main house.
 The Germans installed a bakery on the chateau farm grounds.

-M. Noel continued distributing rationing coupons for several years after the war, as shortages continued.
+Noel continued distributing rationing coupons for several years after the war, as shortages continued.
 Noel's son and some of the female employees followed the Allied armies into Germany.
 The girls' school closed and the schoolmistress left, to rejoin her German boyfriend in Germany.

 After the Second World War

 In 1974, Fauvre, a Peugeot engineer bought La Motte along with his wife and their son.

 In 1986, after Fauvre's death, Rhoisin Beresford, an Irish film director and the former wife of Bruce Beresford bought the chateau from the son.
 Beresford was a noted director of Driving Miss Daisy and Terms of Endearment.
 Because of her media links, numerous British notables passed through la Motte, including the heroine in the movie The Messenger: The Story of Joan of Arc starring Milla Jovovich, filmed in nearby Sées.

 On December 26, 1999, the chateau suffered major tree damage from the Lothar Storm.
-The majority of the remaining heritage trees (with the notable exception of the lime trees) from the 18th century Chateau planting were lost.
+The majority of the remaining heritage trees (with the notable exception of the lime trees) from the 18th-century Chateau planting were lost.

 In 2014, the current owner bought La Motte.